reeshuffled/reeshuffled.github.io/_posts/2024-02-05-How-can-we-store-thought-digitally?.md

 ---
 layout: stub
-categories: Stubs
+tags:
-tags: ["Maintaining a Second Brain"]
+- Maintaining a Second Brain
-title: "How can we store thought digitally?"
+title: How can we store thought digitally?
 slug: storing-thought-digitally
-description: "Not in a Neuralink kind of way, but how to capture memory, thoughts, ideas, and opinions in a digital environment"
+description: Not in a Neuralink kind of way, but how to capture memory, thoughts, ideas, and opinions in a digital environment
-started_at: "2024-02-05 17:21:00"
+started_at: '2024-02-05 17:21:00'
+category: Garden
 ---

 digital can encode more information easier